ozdemirburak/jquery-floating-social-share/README.md

     buttons: ["envelope", "facebook", "google-plus", "linkedin", "odnoklassniki", "pinterest", "reddit", "stumbleupon", "tumblr", "twitter", "vk"], // all of the currently avalaible social buttons
     title: document.title, // your title, default is current page's title
     url: window.location.href,  // your url, default is current page's url
-    text: "share with ", // the title of a tags
+    text: {'default': 'share with ', 'facebook': 'share with facebook', 'google-plus': 'share with g+'}, // the title of tags
+    text_title_case: false, // if set true, then will convert share texts to title case like Share With G+
     description: $('meta[name="description"]').attr("content"), // your description, default is current page's description
     media: $('meta[property="og:image"]').attr("content"), // pinterest media
     popup_width: 400, // the sharer popup width, default is 400px